hanbo-fan/diffie-hellman-mitm-attack-demo/README.md

 ## 7. Educational Purpose
 - This project is developed **strictly for educational and research purposes** to demonstrate cryptographic vulnerabilities and their respective mitigations
-    - Ethical Use: This tool should only be used in **isolated, authorized** lab environments for learning network security concepts.
+    - **Ethical Use**: This tool should only be used in **isolated, authorized** lab environments for learning network security concepts.
-    - Disclaimer: The author is not responsible for any misuse of this software.
+    - **Disclaimer**: The author is not responsible for any misuse of this software.
 Unauthorized interception or tampering of network traffic is illegal and violates professional codes of conduct.

 ## 8. License
 - MIT License